 How do people get approved for SOEL?

-To apply for the Special Options Eligible List (SOEL), visit the State of Maryland Job Openings page, and click on the Layoffs/Reinstates/Transfers link or click here.
-Once you are on the Layoffs/Reinstates/Transfers page, scroll down to Certified by Division of Rehabilitation Services (DORS), select the radio button for “Certified by Division of Rehabilitation Services (DORS),” and then click “DORS Application.”
+To apply for the Special Options Eligible List (SOEL), visit the State of Maryland Job Openings page, and click on the Freenames Applications link or click here.
+Once you are on the Freenames Applications page, scroll down to Certified by Division of Rehabilitation Services (DORS), select the radio button for “Certified by Division of Rehabilitation Services (DORS),” and then click “DORS Application.”
 Follow the directions on the top of the page to select each job classification for which you are interested and may qualify.
 You will then complete your online application and apply for each job classification of interest.
-Please be sure to upload your DORS certification documentation with each application you submit.
+You will be asked to provide DORS or other acceptable certification documentation with each application you submit.
 After submission, and upon review, you will be notified if you do not meet the minimum qualifications, or do not include the appropriate documentation to be DORS certified.
-If approved, your name will be added to eligible lists for the job classification(s).
+If approved, your name will be added to eligible list for the job classification(s).
+Being on the special option eligible list does not guarantee employment.

 Applicants for the SOEL must be certified by the Maryland Division of Rehabilitation Services (DORS), or provide documentation accepted by DORS for certification (see below).
 To become certified by DORS, please contact your local DORS office, and ask about programs, including the QUEST internship program.
 Office locations can be found at the DORS website.
 Once you receive certification from DORS, you would then apply for State classifications for which you are interested, and meet the qualifications.
 DORS certification would be uploaded with each online application.